 Vetter’s Code of Conduct is accompanied by our Compliance Management Policy, that – translating our strong commitment to compliance – provides groupwide applicable rules for the general setup of Vetter’s compliance management system.
 It outlines the objective of our compliance management system - to mitigate Vetter’s potential corporate compliance exposure, especially, without limitation, in the areas anti-bribery and anti-corruption, fair competition, anti-modern slavery and harassment.
 It contains guidance for the identification and assessment of compliance related risks for the company as well as general measures to minimize them (e.g. principles for conducting business partner compliance due diligence).
 Furthermore, it describes structure and tasks of Vetter’s compliance organization, reporting channels for compliance related issues as well as procedures and guidelines for the handling of reported compliance incidents with a special focus on the protection of persons reporting incidents in good faith against any potential retaliation.

-c) Vetter’s Supplier Code of Conduct
+c) Vetter’s Business Partner Code of Conduct

 2. Risk Awareness